The details may be boring, but it is important for you to know how your information will be managed as we work together

 When acting as a Child Specialist and assessing children's coping in divorce, unlike therapy, I do not hold children's information confidential.
 I disclose information gathered to parents for the purpose of assisting them in meeting children's needs. however I do ask for your child's permission to disclose any or specific information at the end of the assessment.

 I do not share information to any other person(s) regarding Child Specialist services unless both parties give their written agreement to share such information and that I do not believe there to be a professional rationale that would contraindicate sharing on the parents, family or their children.

 Additional Confidentiality Agreement for Collaborative Divorce Child Specialist

 If you are in the Collaborative Divorce process and I am part of your Collaborative team, I will sign the Collaborative Participation Agreement provided by your attorneys.
 I will abide by the participation agreement and my role as a Collaborative professional team member.

 Policy Regarding Court Testimony/Subpoenas

 As a Collaborative professional it is my policy to refrain from involvement in divorce litigation, which includes testifying or having client records subpoenaed for the purposes of divorce proceedings.
-My belief is that therapy services as well as coaching services for parents and children should be confidential and free from possible legal infringement.
+My belief is that mental health and coaching services for parents and children should be confidential and free from possible legal infringement- unless all parties desire information be disclosed for a mutually agreed upon purpose and if I can assess the benefits of doing so are greater than the potential risk to any minor children involved.
 If however it is found I am legally bound to subpoena I will fulfill my legal responsibility.
 In that case I will limit my testimony to only what is contained in the client's chart such as dates of service, documented services, etc. If I am required to provide documents or testify in court my fees are as follows:

 Preparation of documents, telephone calls, emails, consultations with legal support: $180.00 per hour